Srivasu-U/Compiler/Notes/v6-Notes.md

     - Passing params to methods
     - Return values to original control position
 - Functions also evaluate to a value like every other literal.
+    - Functions are also set as global bindings using `OpSetGlobal` and using `OpGetGlobal`
     - So we'll be treating functions as constants, at least from the point of view of a VM
     - That is, functions get compiled into a series of instructions and get added to the constant pool
     - Used in tandem with `OpConstant`